 In 2018 alone, there were 1,586 school bus collisions in Illinois with over 250 injuries and two fatalities.

 Unlike collisions with small passenger cars, when a school bus is in a crash, dozens of people, including children, can suffer injuries in a single accident.
 Crashes between two buses full of students can result in even more injuries.
 The Law Firm of Abels & Annes, P.C. represents children and their families in the Chicago area when there are injuries resulting from school bus accidents.

 A child injured as a result of negligence can be a very hard experience for any parent and family.
 When a child suffers injuries, parents or guardians of a minor under the age of 18 can bring a claim or lawsuit on the child’s behalf.

-Common Injuries From School Bus Accidents
+What Are Common Injuries from School Bus Accidents?